JeremyRubin/rubin.io/blog/_posts/0000-00-00-quantum-bitcoin.md

 uses verify semantics, OP\_SUBSTRINGEQUALVERIFY that checks a splice of a string for equality.

+> Fun Fact: OP\_CAT existed in Bitcoin untill 2010, when Satoshi "secretly"
+> forked out a bunch of opcodes.
+So in theory the original Bitcoin implementation
+> supported Post Quantum cryptography out of the box!

 ```
 ...
 FOR j in 0..=5
     <0>